gsarti/website-content/content/post/iclr2020-transformers/index.md

 ![](assets/extra_hop.png)

-While Transformers have proven effective in modelling relations inside single sentences and pairs of sentences, they can hardly generalize to settings where evidence is scattered in multiple pieces of text, as for the task of **multi-hop question answering**.
+While Transformers were optimized to operate on single sequences or pairs of sequences, they can hardly generalize to settings where evidence is scattered in multiple pieces of text, as for the challenging task of **multi-hop question answering**.

 **Transformer-XH** introduces a new variant of attention, **eXtra Hop Attention**, that can be applied to a graph of text sequences connected by edges (e.g. hyperlinks).
-This new attention mechanism uses the special \[CLS\] token at the beginning of each sequence as an "attention hub" that attends to all other connected sequences in the graph.
+This new attention mechanism uses the special `[CLS]` token at the beginning of each sequence as an **attention hub** that attends to all other connected sequences in the graph.
 The resulting representation is then combined to the one obtained by standard self-attention through a linear projection.
 The resulting model shows significant improvements for tasks requiring reasoning over graphs, at the cost of the extra computations introduced by the new attention mechanism.

 # Training Objectives

+The pre-training of Transformer models is usually achieved by the mean of multiple unsupervised objectives, leverage huge quantities of non-annotated texts.
+The most common tasks used for this purpose are **autoregressive language modeling**, also known as standard language modeling (LM), and **autoencoding of masked input**, often referred to as **masked language modeling (MLM)**.

+The standard Transformer implementation and its [GPT variants](https://openai.com/blog/better-language-models/) adopt the autoregressive approach, leveraging a unidirectional context (forward or backward) inside a sequence $\textbf{x} = (x_1, \dots, x_L)$ to estimate next token probability:

+$$p(\textbf{x}) = \prod_{l=1}^L p(x_l|\textbf{x}_{< or >l})$$

+Instead, BERT-like approaches use bidirectional context to recover a small fraction of the input that was artificially replaced by special `[MASK]` tokens.
+This variant was shown to be especially effective for downstream natural language understanding tasks.

-While the original Transformer relied on the autoregressive language modeling objective for training, more recent bidirectional approaches like BERT take into account both past and future representations by using **masked language modelling (MLM)** on a small fraction of the input (usually ~15%).
-A sentence-level task like **next sentence prediction (NSP)** is usually added on top of that since many important language applications require an understanding of the relationship between two text sequences.
+Besides word-level modeling, a sentence-level classification task like **next sentence prediction (NSP)** is usually added to the training procedure since many important language applications require an understanding of the relationship between two sequences.

-While those tasks seem to work quite well to induce meaningful token and sentence-level representation, many of the following approaches suggest better alternatives that make learning more efficient and grounded in the nature and the content of the input.
+While those tasks seem to induce meaningful token and sentence-level representation, many of the approaches covered in this section suggest better alternatives that make learning more efficient and grounded in the structure and the content of the input.

 ### Discriminative Replacement Task